Tackling/Twitch-Oauth-Access-Token-Generator/README.md

 # Twitch API OAuth Token Generator

-This is a Python program that generates an OAuth access token for the Twitch API using client credentials authentication.
+This is a Python program that generates an OAuth access token also known as "access token" for the Twitch API using client credentials authentication.

 ## Requirements